The Transportation Industry is Transforming Faster than Ever

 - Autonomous vehicles – The development of self-driving cars and trucks has the potential to revolutionize how goods and people are transported.
 Autonomous vehicles can reduce human error, improve traffic flow, and optimize fuel consumption.

-- Electric vehicles (EVs) – The widespread adoption of electric cars, buses, and trucks have reduced the transportation sector’s reliance on fossil fuels, significantly lowering greenhouse gas emissions and air pollution.
+- Electric vehicles (EVs) – The widespread adoption of electric cars, buses, and trucks has reduced the transportation sector’s reliance on fossil fuels, significantly lowering greenhouse gas emissions and air pollution.

 - Ride-sharing platforms – Companies like Uber and Lyft have disrupted traditional taxi services, offering users more convenient and often more affordable transportation options.
 These platforms have also encouraged carpooling, which can reduce the number of vehicles on the road and help alleviate congestion.
 Many young Americans no longer even want to drive – their apps offer enough freedom.